 Research and development activities are focused on developing new packaging and test services and improving the efficiency and capabilities of our existing production processes.
 The costs related to our technology and product development projects are included in research and development expense until the project moves into production.
 Once production begins, the costs related to production become part of the cost of sales, including ongoing depreciation for the equipment previously held for research and development activities.
-Research and development expenses for the three months ended March 31, 2019.
-We experienced reductions in costs for projects that moved into production, partially offset by new development projects, primarily at our K5 factory and research and development facility in Korea.
+Research and development expenses for the three and nine months ended September 30, 2019 decreased compared to the three and nine months ended September 30, 2018.
+We realized reductions in costs for projects that moved into production, partially offset by new development projects, primarily at our research and development facility in Korea.